How to Use WebDAV, SFTP and FTP with the iOS Files App

 • Why cant I access a WebDAV server using the iOS Files app?

-The iOS Files app doesn't support WebDAV.
-You can add a WebDAV server to FileBrowser then use it in the Files app with our simple guide.
+The iPhone/iPad iOS Files app doesn't support WebDAV.
+You can add a WebDAV server using FileBrowser Professional's WebDAV client then open it within the Files app.
+See our guide.

 • Why can't I switch GDrive Accounts in the iOS Files app?